arfc/saltproc/doc/userguide/input.rst

 -------------------------
 As explained in :ref:`methods_coupling`, SaltProc uses template files provided by the user to create runtime files that are used as inputs to the transport code for each depletion step.
-The ``depcode`` setting in the SaltProc input file store paths to these templtae files, as well as other settings.
-The only two input parameters that have the same format for different transport codes are ``codename`` and ``geo_file_paths``. ``codename`` is a string that indicates the transport code you are using.
+The :ref:`depcode_property` setting in the SaltProc input file store paths to these template files, as well as other settings.
+The only two input parameters that have the same format for different transport codes are :ref:`codename_property` and :ref:`geo_file_paths_property`. ``codename`` is a string that indicates the transport code you are using.
 Accepted values are lowercased versions of the supported transport code (e.g. "serpent", "openmc"). ``geo_file_paths`` is a list of paths to geometry files [#f1]_.
 At least one path to a geometry file must